chienhsiang-hung/blog/content/posts/2022/What Happens When You Click a Link/index.md

 ---
 title: "What Happens When You Click a Link?
-HTTP (Hypertext Transfer Protocol)"
+URL/ HTTP/ Domain Name/ DNS/ IP Address"
-date: 2022-10-30T09:16:00+08:00
+date: 2022-10-31T11:04:00+08:00
-lastmod: 2022-10-30T09:16:00+08:00
+lastmod: 2022-10-31T11:04:00+08:00
 draft: false
 author: "Hsiang"
 authorLink: "https://chienhsiang-hung.github.io/"
-description: "When those programmes are being executed, they will consume some resources from the computer.
-How do we allocate the resources?
-Who will do this for the programs?"
+description: "What happens when we hit any URL?
+Before discussing what happens after hitting the URL, we must go through what a URL actually is, and what different parts of the URL mean - right?
+Without wasting any time, let’s understand more about URLs."
 resources:
 - name: "featured-image"
   src: "featured-image.png"
-tags: []
+tags: ["Url", "Https", "Http Request", "Domain Names", "DNS"]
 categories: ["SE Interview 101"]
 toc:
   enable: true